particle1331/computational-linear-algebra/notes.md

 <br>

 * **Code demo: stability of GS algorithms**.
-In `src/10_stability_gram-schmidt.py`, we implement the two algorithms.
-We apply them to the columns of a randomly generated matrix to get a matrix $\bold U.$ Then, we compute how far away from the identity the generated orthonormal basis is.
-In this example, we perturb the matrix
+In `src/10_stability_gram-schmidt.py`, we implement the two algorithms and apply it a matrix that is badly-conditioned.
+We apply these to the columns of the matrix
   $$ \bold A =
   \begin{bmatrix}
     1 & 1 & 1 \\